 The proposed development meets many of ARC's Regional Development Policies, and is generally consistent with the Atlanta Region Unified Growth Policy Map.
-The proposed development is located in an Urban Neighborhood which is defined as distinct areas that are located in an urban area.
+The proposed development is located in an area designated as Urban Neighborhood.
+Urban Neighborhoods are defined as distinct areas that are located in an urban area.
 They may have a small commercial component that serves the local area.
 The proposed development is also located immediately adjacent to areas designated as Mega Corridors which are defined as the most intensely developed radial corridors in the region.

 The proposed development is located within the Upper Westside Livable Centers Initiative (LCI) Study area.
 Therefore, the proposed development should meet or exceed the goals of the LCI Study.
-The LCI plan calls for land uses in this area to be mixed and relatively dense, with an emphasis on pedestrianoriented retail, housing, live-work units and offices along Marietta Street, Howell Mill Road and Northside Drive.
+The LCI plan calls for land uses in this area to be mixed and relatively dense, with an emphasis on pedestrian-oriented retail, housing, live-work units and offices along Marietta Street, Howell Mill Road and Northside Drive.
 The urban design character of this area emphasizes a high quality pedestrian realm reinforced by restored industrial structures and contemporary mixed use buildings that reflect the materials, scale and building relationships of the historic fabric.